maryossing/IMDbgame/README.md

   python3.7 retrieve_data.py
   ```
  which will create a `datasets` folder in the `code` folder and download the data from [IMDb](https://www.imdb.com/interfaces/) into `datasets/code`.
- Then, in PostGres SQL, users should run the commands found in `database-setup.sql` in order to create the database and user.
+ Then, in PostgreSQL, users should run the commands found in `database-setup.sql` in order to create the database and user.
  Then from the terminal in the `IMDbgame/code` folder users will need to run
  ```
   python3.7 load_data.py